 First language/s: English, Hawai’ian

-Native Hawai'ians are the descendants of the original Polynesian settlers of Hawai'i, an eastern Pacific island chain.
-Formerly an independent kingdom and later a US territory, Hawai'i became the fiftieth US state in 1959.
-In the 2000 Census 145,809 people reported a Native Hawai'ian origin, and 255,353 people reported being Native Hawai'ian and one or more other race.
-Eighty-three per cent of Native Hawai'ians spoke only English, and 12.7 per cent were bilingual and spoke a language other than English at home.
-Native Hawai'ians are concentrated mainly in Hawai'i's five counties, where they make up over a fifth of the population.
-Outside Hawai'i, Native Hawai'ians live mainly in California and Alaska.
+Native Hawai’ians are the descendants of the original Polynesian settlers of Hawai’i, an eastern Pacific island chain.
+Formerly an independent kingdom and later a US territory, Hawai’i became the fiftieth US state in 1959.
+In the 2010 Census the number of Native Hawai’ians and Other Pacific Islanders was estimated at 1.2 million or 0.4 per cent of the total population: this included 540,000 Native Hawai’ian or Other Pacific Islander alone (0.2 per cent) and 685,200 (0.2 per cent) in combination with other ethnicities.
+Native Hawai’ians are concentrated mainly in Hawai’i’s five counties, where they make up over a fifth of the population.
+Outside Hawai’i, Native Hawai’ians live mainly in California and Alaska.

-The colonial experience of Native Hawai'ians is comparable to the plight of indigenous peoples worldwide, with the added tragedy of colonization-by-kitsch.
-The burgeoning Hawai'ian tourism industry brings six times more visitors to the island every year than there are permanent residents.
-It has marketed the islands to the world as a historical ‘hula-hula girl' paradise.
+The colonial experience of Native Hawai’ians is comparable to the plight of indigenous peoples worldwide, with the added complications of tourism.
+The Hawai’ian tourism industry brings six times more visitors to the island every year than there are permanent residents.
+It has marketed the islands to the world as a historical ‘hula-hula girl’ paradise.